MatzFan/GRHttp/README.md

      # This time we'll create a hendler - an object that responds to #call(request, response)
    http_handler = Proc.new do |request, response|
-        # Setting cookies is easy.
       response.cookies[:ssl_visited] = "Yap."
-        # This time, we won't use short-cuts.
-We'll add are content traditionally:
       response << 'Hello SSL World!' end

-     # We'll set up an SSL service using our new handler.
    GRHttp.listen port: 3030, ssl: true, http_handler: http_handler

      # Clear the GReactor's listener stack between examples